This article contains compensated links; please read my disclaimer for more information.

 5. Aqua Alta Library

 You might have seen Venice’s famous library on the Internet – now you have the chance to see it live.
 It is, just like any other famous places, crowded.
 But it is worth a look, especially if you are a book lover.
 The store keeps its books save from constant flooding in bathtubs and gondolas inside the store.
 And for Venice’s and the bookstore’s sake buy a book, even if you can’t find anything you want to read in English.
-Be aware the shop is filled with books and tourist trying to take pictures, so there is not much space for looking at the books.
+Be aware the shop is filled with books and tourists trying to take pictures, so there is not much space for looking at the books.

 What to see and do in Venice